TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/python interview questions.md

 ## 0. What is OOP in Python?

 **Definition (interview):**
-OOP (Object-Oriented Programming) is a programming paradigm that organizes code into **classes and objects** to model real-world entities and their behavior.
+OOP (Object-Oriented Programming) is a programming technique that organizes code into **classes and objects** to model real-world entities and their behavior.

 **Simple meaning:**
 Instead of writing everything with functions and variables scattered around, we group related data and functions inside **classes**.

+OOP is a method of programming where we structure our code by grouping related data and behaviors into single units called Objects.
+This allows us to model real-world things—like a 'User' or a 'Product'—directly in our code, making it easier to manage, reuse, and scale.
 ---

 ## 1. Class